Squiddleton/Megaten/README.md

 # About
-Resources from the Megaten series, primarily consisting of the Shin Megami Tensei and Persona franchises.
+A fan-made, unofficial collection of resources from the Megaten series, primarily consisting of the Shin Megami Tensei and Persona franchises.

 These lists contain all the demons/Personas and skills from the following games, with more being added over time:
 * Persona 5 Strikers